tshi13/Do-It/README.md

 ### Iteration 3

 #### Iteration 3 User Stories Completed (original)
+- [x] As a user, I want to be able to create or join private groups with my friends so we can have fun while holding each other accountable for the tasks
+- [x] As a user, I want to be able to send messages and post pictures in the group chat so I can talk with my friends and verify I have completed tasks
+- [x] As a user, I want to be able to invite a user to a group so they can join the group using the invite

+#### Iteration 3 User Stories Completed (more specific)
+- [x] As a user, I want to be able to send messages to others in the group chat so that we can discuss each others' progress
+- [x] As a user, I want to be able to see chat history when I log in so that we can see what happened
+- [x] As a user, I want to be able to upload pictures to group chat so that we can share progress
+- [x] As a user, I want to be able to have a separate chat when I create group or join group
+- [x] As a user, a random invitation code will be generate when I try to create a group and my friend can use that code to join the group as well.
+- [x] As a user, we hope to have the option of a group invitation code for joining groups so that friends can join the group through invitation code.
+- [x] As a user, I want to be able to interact with task cards so that coin values can be redeemed upon task completion and checkboxes for “Task Done” can be selected by users
+- [x] Refactor all class components into function components

 Please see the [Team DoIt Project Backlog](https://github.com/orgs/jhu-oose-f22/projects/8/views/1) for a full list of user stories for current and upcoming iterations.